brianglass/anastasis/files/monday_matins.md

 Irmos.
 Your triumphant right hand.

-As you stand in splendour by the MasterÂ’s throne, all-holy Angels, implore the One who with his Father is without beginning and the Angel of his great counsel to inspire my word as I sing your praise.
+As you stand in splendour by the Master’s throne, all-holy Angels, implore the One who with his Father is without beginning and the Angel of his great counsel to inspire my word as I sing your praise.

 The divine Mind, first taking thought, established the ranks of the Angels as mirrors that reflect the light whose source is God and all the radiance of the lamp with triple sun, as far as in them lies.